-- It is not recommended to import Communicator Classic configuration files containing standard Modbus RTU commands if you need to be able to easily make changes to the imported configuration. - When standard Modbus RTU commands are imported, they are converted to Custom Request/Response transactions.
-See [Communication Serial Protocol \(page 39\)](#). - The behavior of the imported standard Modbus RTU commands is preserved, but adding or changing Modbus RTU commands in Custom Request/Response mode is more difficult than in Modbus RTU mode.
+- It is not recommended to import Communicator Classic configuration files containing standard Modbus RTU commands if you need to be able to easily make change to the imported configuration. - When standard Modbus RTU commands are imported, they are converted to Custom Request/Response transactions.
+See [Communication Serial Protocol \(page 45\)](#). - The behavior of the imported standard Modbus RTU commands is preserved, but adding or changing Modbus RTU commands in Custom Request/Response mode is more difficult than in Modbus RTU mode.

 The screenshot shows the 'Files & firmware' page of the Anybus Communicator DPV1S web interface.
 The left sidebar has a 'Files & firmware' button highlighted in blue.
-The main content area shows a 'Import' button, a 'Clear' button, and an 'Import Anybus Communicator Classic configuration' button.
-The 'Import' and 'Import Anybus Communicator Classic configuration' buttons are highlighted with a blue border.
+The main content area shows a 'Configuration' section with 'Import' and 'Export' buttons.
+Below these are 'Clear' and 'Revert' buttons.
+At the bottom, there is an 'Import Anybus Communicator Classic configuration' button.
+The top right corner shows an 'Apply' button with a checkmark.